 Charisma Acey, Assistant Professor.
 Water, sanitation, basic services delivery, poverty alleviation, environmental sustainability, environmental justice, urban governance, participatory planning, community-based development, international development, development planning, sustainable development, African studies.

-Alice M. Agogino, Professor.
+Alice M. Agogino, Chair of Development Engineering.
 New product development, computer-aided design and databases, theory and methods, intelligent learning systems, information retrieval and data mining, digital libraries, multiobjective and strategic product, nonlinear optimization, probabilistic modeling, supervisory.

 Joshua Blumenstock, Professor.